darksith666/psb-magento2/README.md

 },
 ...
 </pre>
 Once this is done, simply run `composer update`, and the module should be automatically installed.
-If you are installing the module to an existing Magento installation, you will probably need to run the follow commands after running composer:
+If you are installing the module to an existing Magento installation, you will probably need to run the following commands after running composer:

 <pre>
 php bin/magento module:enable Paysbuy_PsbGateway